szanata/relic_logs/README.md

 ### 5. Appending logs

-Inside the route of the previous example, a `rlc` object will be made available inside the res.locals.
-Using this, is possible to append events to this life cycle log.
+Inside the route of the previous example, a `rlc` object (relic instance) will be made available inside `res.locals`.
+Use this to append logs to this request cycle.

 ```js
 router.get('/foo', RelicLogs.intercept( 'subheading' ), function (req, res) {